 - Add in cookie butter and mix again.

 - Carefully fold the dry ingredients into the wet ingredients.
-Batter will be thick, but do not overmix.
+The batter will be thick but do not overmix.

 - Transfer the batter into the prepared pan.